 Groups & Workshops

-Dr. Robert Rivera has been running social skills groups for the past 12 years for children, adolescents, and young adults.
-The social skills groups are designed for individuals who may have difficulties with making or keeping friends, who are being bullied, withdrawn, isolative, behaviorally acting out, engaging in risk taking behaviors, going through transition(s), and/or academic difficulties.
+Renewal has been running social skills groups for over 12 years for young adults, adolescents and children.
+The social skills groups are designed for individuals who may have difficulties with making or keeping friends, who are being bullied, withdrawn, isolative, behaviorally acting out, engaging in risk taking behaviors, going through transition(s), or academic difficulties.
 Group members’ diagnoses may range from Autism/Asperger’s, ADHD/ADD, NLD, anxiety, depression, and adjustment to college, work and the like.
 Group counseling can offer a safe, supportive and empathic setting where the counselor determines the boundaries and limits.
-Group provides an opportunity for children, adolescents, and young adults to feel immediate acceptance, first by the counselor and then, in time, by other group members.
-The safe setting provides an opportunity to learn how to make friends and, for many individuals, their first experience of feeling wanted and important to the life of a group.
+Group provides an opportunity for members to feel immediate acceptance, first by the counselor and then, in time, by other group members.
+This safe setting provides an opportunity to learn how to make friends and, for many individuals, their first experience of feeling wanted and important to the life of a group.

 - Bloomquist, M.L.
 1996.
 Skills training for children with behavior disorders: A parent and therapist guidebook.
 The Guilford Press.
 New York.

 - Reid, S. 1999.
 The group as a healing whole: Group psychotherapy with children and adolescents.
 In The handbook of Child and Adolescent Psychotherapy:

 - Psychoanalytic Approaches.
 Routledge, London.